 The dresser, the brushes, and wall art are available in my shop (SOLD) – stop by and see!

-My hope is that you are inspired to look past the wear on furniture, listen to you inner junker, and get your DIY on. hee hee hee.
+My hope is that you look past the wear on furniture.
+Listen to you inner junker, and get your DIY on. hee hee hee.
 And…to help you do that, I am giving away a set of 5 Zibra brushes. woot, woot!

 Just complete the widget below for your chance to win.
 Open until 2/27, and open to U.S. Residents.